jacobsky/zoubun/README.md

 # 増分ゲームAPI

 My first go project is a community incremental game that can be played using a commandline application.
-Includes both a Server with JSON RPC, Hypermedia App, and CLI (for power gamers).
+Includes both a Server with JSON RPC, and a CLI for interacting.

-This application is a little tongue in cheek, but should demonstrate my general understanding and learning of go.
+This application is a little tongue in cheek and is very much a "toy project" as the goal was to have something simple that exposed me to the top to bottom of a typical go application stack.

 ## How to run